 There was plenty of snow around this past weekend but that didn’t deter the Outdoors Club from the Cochrane High School.
 A few teachers and about 15 kids spent the night out here.
 The ice was surprisingly thick close to shore though our dog wasn’t so keen on it.
 Dogs are allowed on this hike though they must be kept on a leash.

 Lillian Lake is very pretty though I understand Galatea Lakes, which are just a bit higher, are even prettier.
 We decided to forgo Galatea Lakes because of the icy trails.
 Guinn Pass is also accessible from the Lillian Lake Trail – though Yactrax and a pair of gaiters are highly recommended at this time of year.
-I understand the hike to Guinn Pass is particularly beautiful so we have two good reasons to return to the Lillian Lake Trail.
+The hike to Guinn Pass is particularly beautiful and another reason to return to the area.

 Have you ever been to a real singing lake?